 Note that, when creating a directory tree, DualFS has to select a new group every time a directory is created.
 This can cause a change of group and, hence, a large seek.
 However, the new group for the new directory may be only slightly better than that of the parent directory.
-A better option is to remain in the parent directory's group, and to change only when the new group is good enough, according to a specific threshold.
-The latter is called directory affinity in DualFS, and can greatly improve DualFS performance.
+A better option is to remain in the parent directory's group, and to change only when the new group is good enough, according to a specific threshold (for example, we can change to the new group if it has X% more free data blocks than the parent directory's group).
+The latter is called directory affinity in DualFS, and can greatly improve DualFS performance, even for a threshold as little as 10%.

-Directory affinity in DualFS is somewhat similar to the "directory affinity" concept used by Anderson et al. [10], but with some important differences.
-For example, their directory affinity is a probability (the probability that a new directory is placed on the same server as its parent) while it is a threshold in our case.
+Directory affinity in DualFS is somewhat similar to the "directory affinity" concept used by Anderson et al. [1], but with some important differences.
+For example, their directory affinity is a probability (the probability that a new directory is placed on the same server as its parent) whereas it is a threshold in our case.

-3. Experimental Methodology
+3 Experimental Methodology

 This section describes how we have evaluated the new version of DualFS.
 We have used both microbenchmarks and macrobenchmarks for different configurations, using the Linux kernel 2.4.19.
-We have compared DualFS against Ext2 [7], the default file system in Linux, and four journaling file systems: Ext3 [9], XFS [5], [12], JFS [3], and ReiserFS [13].
-Ext2 is not a journaling file system, but it has been included because it is a widely-used and well-understood file system.
+We have compared DualFS against Ext2 [4], the default file system in Linux, and four journaling file systems: Ext3 [27], XFS [22, 24], JFS [8], and ReiserFS [25].